-Since 2016, we have provided cost assessment tables to our water regulator, Ofwat.
-These cover all aspects of performance, including financial and operational areas.
-Ofwat uses this information to determine their cost models for reasonable and efficient costs they can allow the whole water industry.
-Their assessment of efficient costs is an important way that they set price controls.

-Our governance and assurance of the cost assessment tables follows the same process as our Annual Performance Report (APR).
+Since 2016, we have provided cost assessment tables to Ofwat which cover all aspects of performance, including financial and operational metrics.
+This cost assessment information has helped inform Ofwat's cost modelling for the PR19 process.
+Our approach to providing governance and assurance to the cost assessment tables follows the same process as we currently have in place for Annual Performance Reporting (APR).

-As part of our PR19 business planning process, we needed to resubmit asset data about our sewage pumping stations' capacity.
+As part of the PR19 process we resubmitted asset data in relation to pumping stations which is used as cost drivers in Ofwat's cost models.
 Further assurance was applied to the resubmitted data.

-In 2020-21.
-PwC and our internal audit team will check the data we report, testing the reported data against the source data to verify that it's been appropriately measured, recorded, collated and reported.
-Testing will include both the accuracy and completeness of reported data.
+In 2020-21, PwC along with our internal audit team will audit the data we report, testing it from the source data to the reported data, to verify that it has been appropriately measured, recorded, collated and reported.
+Testing will take into account the accuracy and completeness of the reported data.